|

 I knew before I started this project that I wanted some additional cushioning on the armrests as they always felt a bit hard to me – that will have been that hard wooden block underneath!

-I did staple on some new padding but it still didn’t seem ‘cushy’ enough so I added in some old (but freshly washed!) socks.
+I did staple on some new padding, but it still didn’t seem ‘cushy’ enough, so I added some old (but freshly washed!) socks.

 dining chair armrests - diy reupholstery